asdotdev/react-list/CONTRIBUTING.md

 upstream    https://github.com/asdotdev/react-list.git (push)
 ```

-> the `master` repository is referred to as the upstream repository.
+> the main repository is referred to as the upstream repository.
 Your fork is referred to as the origin repository.

 ### Running Locally